 (Costs may vary and are estimated and presented before assessment takes place)

 Individually planned intervention to meet the needs of the whole family - from £1,000 to £5,000 (plus VAT)

-(These costs are provided for general information purposes only.
+(These costs are purely indicative and are provided for general information purposes only.
 All treatment route costs are planned and presented as part of the assessment process)